What to Include in an Effective User Access Review Policy?

 5. Review Process

 The review process serves as a sentinel, vigilantly monitoring and managing user access rights.
-It's a systematic examination of user permissions, ensuring that individuals only possess the access they genuinely require.
+It systematically examines user permissions, ensuring that individuals only possess the necessary access.

 Regularly reviewing and updating access privileges can prevent unauthorized access, reduce the risk of data breaches, and uphold compliance with industry regulations.